-Telephone: +61 2 9118 7113 Email: cbainvestorsed:cbainvestors commbank.com.au/investors commbank.com.au/contactus
+Telephone: +61 2 9118 7113 Email: cbainvestorrelations@cba.com.au commbank.com.au/investors commbank.com.au/contactus

 All other enquiries

 We have committed to prioritising the purchase of Australian carbon credit units to cover the emissions from our Annual Reports.
 From the 2021 financial year onwards, we will include all emissions associated with the design, printing, distribution and disposal of our Annual Report in our Climate Active carbon neutrality certification.